floragunncom/search-guard-docs/_content/_docs_signals/rest_api_account_delete.md

 An account with the given id does not exist.

+### 409 Conflict

+The account is still used by a watch

 ## Permissions

-For being able to access the endpoint, the user needs to have the privilege `cluster:admin:searchguard:signals:destination/delete` .
+For being able to access the endpoint, the user needs to have the privilege `cluster:admin:searchguard:signals:account/delete` .

 This permission is included in the following [built-in action groups](security_permissions.md):